Brookdale Cemetery

-Brookdale Cemetery is an historic cemetery in Dedham, Massachusetts.
+Brookdale Cemetery is an historic cemetery in Dedham, Massachusetts, United States.
 More than 28,000 people are buried there.
 Mother Brook runs behind it.

 History

 For nearly 250 years after it was established, Old Village Cemetery was the only cemetery in Dedham.
 As immigrant workers moved to Dedham to take jobs in the mills along Mother Brook, it became clear that another cemetery would be needed.

 Seeing a need for greater space, the Annual Town Meeting of 1876 established a committee to look into establishing a new cemetery.
 The committee, composed of the selectmen and Eratus Worthington, Eliphalet Stone, Royal O. Storrs, Winslow Warren, Edwin Whiting, and Alfred Hewins, was charged with determining how large the cemetery should be, locating land for it, and all other matters.
 Town Meeting accepted the committee's recommendation on October 20, 1877, and appropriated $8,150 to purchase 39 acres from Thomas Barrows and Thomas Motley with additional land from Walter E. White for a total of 40 acres.
 Several of those involved in the creation of the cemetery were the agents and superintendents of the mills along Mother Brook.